Yasashari/C4-contest/ChainLink.md

-## If user unsake very less amount, He is penalized full forfeitedRewardAmount  whereas user unstake more tokens he is penalized less forfeitedRewardAmount tokens.
+## If the user unsakes a very less amount, He is penalized full forfeitedRewardAmount  whereas user unstakes more tokens he is penalized less forfeitedRewardAmount tokens.

-What it should be is if user unstake less tokens he should penalized less forfeitedRewardAmount & vice verisa.
-But here it's not happened during some token amount period (range) of unstacking.
+What it should be is if the user unstackes less tokens he should be penalized less forfeitedRewardAmount & more token unstacking more forfeitedRewardAmount should be penalized.
+But here it has not happened during some token amount period (range) of unstacking.
+(Meaning less token unstacking more forfeitedRewardAmount going to be penalized ).

 ## Proof of Concept